IONISx/hack/hackathons/openedxhack-may-2015.md

-# OpenEdXHack – May 2015
+# OpenedXHack – May 2015

 > **France Open edX Hackathon**
 > 48 hours to imagine the MOOC platform of tomorrow